jewettaij/visfd/doc/doc_filter_mrc.md

   -find-maxima  filename
 ```
 The **-find-minima** and **-find-maxima** arguments will
-create a file containing the locations of the local minima or maxima
+create a file containing the locations of the where the voxel brightness is either a local minima or maxima, respectively.
-of the voxel brightnesses within the image, respectively.
-A "minima" is defined as one or more neighboring voxels
+A "minima" is defined as one or more connected voxels
-of identical brightness, surrounded by neighbors of higher brightness.
+(of identical brightness), surrounded on all sides by neighbors of higher brightness.
 (See below for details about which voxels are considered *"neighbors"*.)

 This will generate a text file indicating the location of the minima.
 This file is a 5-column ascii text file.
 Each file is a 5-column ascii text file with the following format:
 ```
-x1 y1 z1 num_voxels1 brightness1
+x1 y1 z1 numVoxels1 brightness1
-x2 y2 z2 num_voxels2 brightness2
+x2 y2 z2 numVoxels2 brightness2
  :  :  :   :     :
-xM yM zM num_voxelsM brightnessM
+xM yM zM numVoxelsM brightnessM
 ```
 The x,y,z coordinates of each minima or maxima are in the first 3 columns,
-followed by the number of voxels in the maxima or minimaa (which is usually 1), and finally
+followed by the number of voxels in the maxima or minima (which is usually 1), and finally
 it's "score" (which is the brightness of the voxel at that location).
 *(This format is nearly identical to the format used by the
   "-blob",  "-blobr",  "-blobd" and "-draw-spheres" arguments.)*